 - Inappropriate moods.
 There is a tendency to have outbursts due to irritability, impatience, or a simple unwillingness or inability to maintain control.

 - Lasting effects of sleep deprivation.
 Only one night of “total sleep deprivation” can affect a person’s ability to function normally for up to two weeks.
+If the problem is chronic, this can lead to significant health issues.

-Construction workers that have been injured in a construction accident may be eligible for financial compensation and workers compensation regardless of fault.
+Construction workers that have been injured in a construction accident may be eligible for financial compensation and workers’ compensation regardless of fault.
 If you’ve been injured, contact a construction accident lawyer at our firm to learn more about your legal options.

 Recent Legal Insights